skeeto/skeeto.github.com/_posts/2014-06-22-A-GPU-Approach-to-Path-Finding.markdown

 #### Skipping the Route Step

-On my computers, with a 1023x1023 Kruskal maze ~~it's about an order of magnitude slower~~ (see update below) than [A*][astar] ([rot.js's version][rot]) for the same maze. ~~Not very impressive!~~ I *believe* this gap will close with time, as GPUs become parallel faster than CPUs get faster.
+On my computers, with a 1023x1023 Kruskal maze <del>it's about an order of magnitude slower</del> (see update below) than [A*][astar] ([rot.js's version][rot]) for the same maze. <del>Not very impressive!</del> I *believe* this gap will close with time, as GPUs become parallel faster than CPUs get faster.
 However, there's something important to consider: it's not only solving the shortest path between source and goal, **it's finding the shortest path between the source and any other point**.
 At its core it's a [breadth-first grid search][bfs].

 *Update*: One day after writing this article I realized that `glReadPixels` was causing a gigantic bottlebeck.
 By only checking for